 Digital Health @ HSL

-The Health Sciences Library offers consultations and demonstrations of Augmented Reality/Virtual Reality (AR/VR) and their use in health education, research, and clinical care.
-To schedule a consultation or demo, please email email@example.com.
+The Health Sciences Library partners on research projects using Augmented Reality/Virtual Reality (AR/VR).
+We also offer consultations and demonstrations of AR/VR and their use in health education, research, and clinical care.

 We offer consultations with researchers, faculty, and staff who are interested in using apps or devices in their work.
 If you’d like to set up a meeting, please email email@example.com.